-Nurse Club of the Month - February 2016: Puppy Club
+Nurse Club of the Month - May 2016: Junior Club

-Our Nurses also run Clubs for new Kittens, Junior Pets, overweight pets, an Arthritis Club, Senior Pet Club, Diabetes Club, Rabbit Club and Small Furry Club.
+Our Nurses also run Clubs for new Kittens and Puppies, Junior Pets, Overweight pets, an Arthritis Club, Senior Pet Club, Diabetes Club, Rabbit Club and Small Furry Club.
 These are great to bring the children to as well.
 They are all FREE OF CHARGE and give you a great opportunity to develop a relationship with someone at your surgery.
-So don't wait, get in touch now to book your private appointment at the Club of your choice.
-We highlight one each month but all Clubs are available at any time.

-For the optimal health of your dog, cat, puppy or kitten we stock the full Virbac VetComplex Range of diets.
+For the optimal health of your dog, cat, puppy or kitten we stock the full Virbac Veterinary HPM Diets.
 In our opinion this food is better than any other pet food; nutritionally better, superiorly manufactured and amazing value for money.
 What you feed your pet is the most important thing that contributes to their health, beyond lifestyle and preventative health.You probably take a lot of care with what you eat - why not give the same consideration to your pets?

 Neil Taylor is retiring as a Director of Vetcare at the end of June 2016.
 He will continue to work as a Veterinary Surgeon in the Practice for the foreseeable future - on a part time and locum basis (so regular days each week and covering holidays and so on), so it isn't 'au revoir' we hope for quite some time.
 Neil has been with Vetcare since 1988 and now wishes to devote more time to his lovely wife.Vivienne, and to do a bit more exploring and travelling.
 Much more about Neil in due course.

-We are also recruiting an additional Veterinary Surgeon to join the team.
+We are also recruiting an additional two Veterinary Surgeons and Nurses to join the team.

 Watch this space to find out more about staff news and check regularly to see what employment opportunities we have.
 If you are interested in a Veterinary Career find out more on the Royal College of Veterinary Surgeons website.